-During 2021, the Company initiated a maiden 5,000-meter drill program on the San Antonio Project.
-The aim of the program was to initially determine the near surface geometry of three targets and once defined, begin testing the potential for multiple, concealed, mineralized porphyry and breccia bodies within an area measuring approximately 2 x 1 kilometers ("km").
-Surface work in this area had outlined anomalous and molybdenum association gold soil values in with altered porphyry intrusive bodies, porphyry-related stockwork quartz veining, hydrothermal breccias and polymetallic veins.
-To date, the Company has made a significant grassroot discovery at the Pound target, one of the three targets generated at the San Antonio Project.
+During 2021, the Corporation initiated a maiden 5,000-meter drill program on the San Antonio Project.
+The aim of the program was to initially determine the near surface geometry of three targets and once defined, begin testing the potential for multiple, concealed, mineralized porphyry and breccia bodies within an area measuring approximately 2 kilometers x 1 kilometers ("km").
+Surface work in this area had outlined anomalous gold and molybdenum soil values in association with altered porphyry intrusive bodies, porphyry-related stockwork quartz veining, hydrothermal breccias and polymetallic veins.
+To date, the Corporation has made a significant grassroot discovery at the Pound target, one of the three targets generated at the San Antonio Project.

-In the first quarter of 2022, the Company conducted an IP survey to further delineate the drill targets.
-The IP survey is continuing to be analyzed and the Company plans to conduct follow up drilling once it has completed the interpretation of the data.
+In the year 2022, the Corporation conducted an IP survey to further delineate the drill targets and in 2023 the Corporation conducted reconnaissance field work to further delineate targets for follow up drilling.

-For the three months and year ended December 31, 2022, the Company recognized a total of \$0.01 million and \$0.4 million, respectively (three months and year ended December 31, 2021 - \$0.1 million and \$2 million, respectively) as exploration and evaluation expense, including option payments of \$nil and \$0.1 million, respectively (three months and year ended December 31, 2021 - \$nil and \$0.05 million, respectively), in the consolidated statement of operations and comprehensive loss in respect of the San Antonio Project.
+For the three months and year ended December 31, 2023, the Corporation recognized a total of \$0.1 million and \$0.3 million, respectively (three months and year ended December 31, 2022 - \$0.01 million and \$0.4 million, respectively) as exploration and evaluation expense in the consolidated statement of operations and comprehensive loss in respect of the San Antonio Project.

-SELECTED QUARTER CONSOLIDATED FINANCIAL INFORMATION
+SELECTED CONSOLIDATED FINANCIAL INFORMATION